Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Introduction

 \section{Introduction}

 Statistical predictions are now used to inform high-stakes decisions in a wide variety of domains.
-For example, in banking, loan decisions are based in part on estimated risk of default~\citep{leo2019machine}; in criminal justice, judicial bail decisions are based on estimated risk of recidivism~\citep{cadigan2011implementing,latessa2010creation,goel2018accuracy,milgram2014pretrial}; in healthcare, algorithms identify which individuals will receive limited resources, including HIV prevention counseling and kidney replacements~\citep{wilder_2021,friedewald2013kidney}; and in child services, screening decisions are based on the estimated risk of adverse outcomes~\citep{brown2019toward,chouldechova2018case,de2020case,shroff2017predictive}.
+For example, in banking, loan decisions are based in part on estimated risk of default~\citep{leo2019machine}; in criminal justice, judicial bail decisions are based on estimated risk of recidivism~\citep{cadigan2011implementing,latessa2010creation,goel2018accuracy,milgram2014pretrial}; in healthcare, algorithms identify which individuals receive limited resources, including HIV prevention counseling and kidney replacements~\citep{wilder_2021,friedewald2013kidney,obermeyer2019dissecting}; and in child services, screening decisions are based on the estimated risk of adverse outcomes~\citep{brown2019toward,chouldechova2018case,de2020case,shroff2017predictive}.
 In these applications and others, equity is a central concern.
-In the machine learning community, efforts to design fair algorithms have largely focused on the predictions generated by algorithms themselves.
-In particular, researchers have proposed numerous methods to constrain predictions to achieve formal statistical properties, such as parity in error rates across demographic groups~\citep{barocas2017fairness,chouldechova2018frontiers,corbett2018measure}.
+In particular, the machine learning community has proposed numerous methods to constrain predictions to achieve formal statistical properties, such as parity in decision rates or error rates across demographic groups~\citep{barocas2017fairness,chouldechova2018frontiers,corbett2023measure,chohlas2023designing}.

-To illustrate this traditional paradigm, suppose a policymaker seeks to help individuals attend appointments (e.g., medical visits or court dates) by equitably providing government-sponsored transportation to and from their appointment.
-To design this transportation assistance program, one might use historical data to estimate the likelihood individuals will miss their appointment, and then allocate assistance to those at highest risk.
-In popular approaches for designing fair algorithms, one might also exclude protected attributes (e.g., race and gender) from the feature set, and may additionally constrain the predictive model to yield similar error rates across race and gender groups.